 Since I’m going to be busy with work the next couple of weeks I asked a few of my blogging friends to do some guest posts.
 Today Renee from Renee’s Kitchen Adventures is bringing you her delicious Maple Walnut Granola.
-Be sure to follow Renee on Facebook, Twitter, Pinterest, and Google+.
+Be sure to follow Renee on Facebook, Twitter, and Pinterest.

 Hi!
 Renee here from Renee’s Kitchen Adventures.
 When Michele asked me to do a guest post for her this week, I was thrilled and honored.
 I have been a big fan of Flavor mosaic for some time now and really enjoy all her delicious, flavorful recipes and gorgeous photos.
 I have made several recipes from her blog and loved every one of them.
 Over at Renee’s Kitchen Adventures, I focus on lower calorie, great tasting food.
 You will find most recipes on my blog provide nutritional information and WW Points.
 I occasionally post a indulgent recipe, because I believe everyone needs to indulge now and again!
 But today, I am bringing you one of my reworked, diet-friendly, no refined sugar, gluten-free and absolutely delicious recipes: Maple Walnut Granola.